CyclistsHub is supported by its readers. We may receive a commission if you buy products using our links (learn more).

 Battery Type & Battery Life

-- Single-use batteries (CR2032, AAA, LR44, SR44, etc.) are common on budget power meters.
-They last longer*, but require replacing.
+- Single-use batteries, such as CR2032, AAA, LR44, SR44, etc., are commonly used on budget power meters.
+They last longer* but require replacement.

-*Power Meter City tested the battery life of single-use and rechargeable power meter batteries and found that single-use batteries lasted 230 hours on average, while rechargeable only 140 hours.
+*Power Meter City tested the battery life of single-use and rechargeable power meter batteries and found that single-use batteries lasted 230 hours on average, while rechargeable ones only 140 hours.

 Zero-Offset vs. Calibration